By David Joel Miller.

-In the course of any given year 25% of all Americans (numbers in other countries are about the same for most issues) will experience symptoms of a mental or emotional problem that are severe enough to be diagnosed.
-Most of those people will first see a medical doctor thinking that their loss of energy or their nerves are a physical, medical problem.
+In the course of any given year, 25% of all Americans (numbers in other countries are about the same for most issues) will experience symptoms of a mental or emotional problem that are severe enough to be diagnosed.
+Most of those people will first see a medical doctor thinking that their loss of energy or their nerves is a physical, medical problem.

 Most people who die from a mental illness have been to see a primary care or medical doctor in the 30 days before they die.
 When there is no medical cause for their suffering found they may fail to go for mental health treatment.

 In their lifetime, about 50% of all Americans will experience an episode of an emotional or mental illness.
 Many of these issues can be mild if caught and treated early but untreated they get worse.
 The old practice of pretending you are O. K. even when you are in pain did and does not work.
 If you have a mental illness it needs treatment and getting it treated is no more giving in than going for treatment for a heart problem or cancer.